woossi0/suite/docs/usermanual/source/index.rst

   See what's new in Boundless Suite |version|.

 :ref:`intro`
+  Introduction and tour of Boundless Suite.

+:ref:`install`
-  Get started with Boundless Suite.
+  Installation of Boundless Suite.

 :ref:`webmaps`
   Publish your maps and data on the web.